 To reduce the human-caused spread of invasive species by promoting behavior change.

 Robert WiltshireRobert Wiltshire founded the Invasive Species Action Network in 2008 realizing that the current efforts to address the aquatic invasive species problem fell short.
-With a well-rounded career conducting wild trout studies for the state of Montana for over 15 years, small-business entrepreneur in recreation and hobbies, and conservation non-profit manager for more than a decade, Bob navigates his current role as director with ease.
-He has played key roles in the management of invasive species over the years including serving on the Montana’s Whirling Disease Task Force, co-authoring the Western States New Zealand Mud Snail Management plan and currently serving on the National Invasive Species Advisory Committee to the White House.
+With a well-rounded career conducting wild trout studies for the state of Montana for over 15 years, small-business entrepreneur in recreation and hobbies, and conservation non-profit manager for more than a decade, Bob navigated his role as executive director with ease.
+He played key roles in the management of invasive species over the years including serving on the Montana’s Whirling Disease Task Force, co-authoring the Western States New Zealand Mud Snail Management plan and serving on the National Invasive Species Advisory Committee to the White House.
+In 2019, Bob retired from ISAN to pursue his personal goals and hobbies.

 Leah ElwellLeah Elwell joined ISAN in 2010 as seasoned hand in invasive species issues and research.
 Many years of river ecology research created a desire to protect our water resources from invasives.
 She holds a graduate degree in Biology which focused on complex interactions of whirling disease host species.
 Elwell has provided a variety of publications as author on ecology and management of whirling disease and didymo.
 She has been featured in an educational film on whirling disease research.
 When not dreaming up new ways to change the world for good, Leah is digging in the dirt, hiking the hills and having fun with her family.